LouisLuC/NetUtil/README.md

 - WebListener: listens to user-designated url and waiting utill specific signal occurs in the website.

-- main.py: example listen to Threpp, upload sequences, monitor, retrieve and save result.
+- main.py: example for Threpp: upload sequences, monitor email INBOX, retrieve and save result.